 The closest I have come to answering this question came from an interview with J. Brown and (I believe) Max Strom on J’s podcast.
 They were casually talking about the yoga scene in the 80/90s and Max mentioned that some fellow teachers were the first ones to move into this new style of practicing and teaching yoga.
 Many of them were Ashtanga Vinyasa practitioners and had suffered injuries from repetitive movement, unbalanced sequencing, and uncomfortable postures.
-Max mentioned that he, and two other teachers, Shiva Rea and Steve Ross decided to simply remove the postures that caused them discomfort and injury and move the way they wanted to.
+Max mentioned that he, and a few other teachers, including Shiva Rea and Steve Ross, decided to simply remove the postures that caused them discomfort and injury and move the way they wanted to.
 Max also mentioned that Steve was the first to put funky music behind his yoga classes.
 You can read a little more about Steve Ross in this article, where they also mention this.
-Shiva Rea went on to create her own style of yoga, Prana Vinyasa, which is widely known today.
+Shiva Rea went on to create her own style of yoga, Prana Vinyasa, which is widely known and practiced today.
 You can read a short bio on Shiva here that includes a statement regarding her as “innovator in the evolution of Vinyasa yoga.”

 My most recent teacher describes modern day Vinyasa as a style that incorporates a variety of lineages (Iyengar Method, Hatha, Ashtanga Vinyasa, Vinyasa Krama, Viniyoga) as a way to meet each practitioner where they are.
 She uses the example of Virabhadrasana II (Warrior II), where traditionally, practitioners are instructed to turn their back foot in at an angle.
 If this doesn’t work for a particular individual, they can try moving the foot to parallel with the back of that mat.
 In this example, we start with a traditional posture and then accommodate to fit the individual’s anatomy and felt sensation.